cairo-book/cairo-book/src/ch14-01-contract-storage.md

 - If the variable is a [mapping][storage mappings] with a key `k`, the address of the value at key `k` is `h(sn_keccak(variable_name),k)`, where ℎ is the Pedersen hash and the final value is taken modulo \\( {2^{251}} - 256\\).
 If the key is composed of more than one `felt252`, the address of the value will be `h(...h(h(sn_keccak(variable_name),k_1),k_2),...,k_n)`, with `k_1,...,k_n` being all `felt252` that constitute the key.
 In the case of mappings to complex values (e.g., tuples or structs), then this complex value lies in a continuous segment starting from the address calculated with the previous formula.
 Note that 256 field elements is the current limitation on the maximal size of a complex storage value.

+- If the variable is part of a [storage node][storage nodes], its address is based on a chain of hashes that reflects the structure of the node.
+For a storage node member `m` within a storage variable `variable_name`, the path to that member is computed as `h(sn_keccak(variable_name), sn_keccak(m))`, where `h` is the Pedersen hash.
+This process continues for nested storage nodes, building a chain of hashes that represents the path to a leaf node.
+Once a leaf node is reached he storage calculation proceeds as it normally would for that type of variable.

 You can access the base address of a storage variable by accessing the `__base_address__` attribute on the variable, which returns a `felt252` value.

 ```rust, noplayground